Advanced Price Action Analysis

 Compare the momentum of the current candle with the momentum of the previous candle

-- Counting number of bars in a half cycle and comparing one-half cycle to another (previous half cycle)
+- Counting the number of bars in a half cycle and comparing one-half cycle to another (previous half cycle)

 - Comparing each swing(relative strength of move)